-Whole-Home Repair Program funding is provided to income eligible county residents for homeowner occupied rehabilitation who reside within target areas (listed below).
-Applications are processed on a first come-first served basis.
+Whole-Home Repair Program funding is provided to income eligible county residents for homeowner occupied rehabilitation.

 Click here to complete the interest form.